 - Gain leadership experience

 - Learn about and contribute to the health and wellbeing of the UMass community

 - Become a skilled facilitator

-Group Facilitation: facilitate a variety of wellbeing sessions with various departments, student groups, and subpopulations on campus.
-Initiatives include a wellbeing series that involves co-facilitating sessions for groups (see descriptions of the 2020-2021 sessions below).
+Group Facilitation: co-facilitate a variety of wellbeing sessions with first year students enrolled in a Residential Academic Program (RAP).
+Areas of focus may include stress management; retrain your brain: create better thought patterns; mindfulness and mindful meditation; and personal and community wellbeing.
 The focus of your work as an intern will be on group co-facilitation with your peers using various skills (e.g. facilitation, strengths-based, listening, etc.).

 Paws Program Events: assist with four campus-wide stress reduction events featuring therapy dogs.
 Learn more about the Paws Program.

-Social Media Messaging: create engaging and informative messages that support public health efforts and student wellbeing.
+Social Media Messaging: create engaging and informative messages using graphics, videos, and other formats to support public health efforts and student wellbeing.

-Other Opportunities: participate in other outreach opportunities, such as special events on campus (e.g. De-Stress Fest).
+Other Opportunities: participate in other outreach opportunities, such as following up with RAP students after a wellbeing session to check in, leading/co-leading small group discussions in the dining commons to promote social connectedness, and participating in special events on campus (e.g. De-Stress Fest).

 Please note, all Center of Health Promotion (CHP) staff and interns are Title IX responsible.
 Learn more about Title IX.
 CHP staff and interns are also responsible for reporting student disclosures of potential harm to self and/or others.